-In terms of art museum shows, 2025 already has much to offer women artists from early modernity through the present.
+Already 2025 has much to offer in terms of art museum shows about women artists from the distant past through the present.
 Here, though, we focus (almost) exclusively on art exhibitions about women artists from the Renaissance to about the mid-20th century.
 Keep checking back; we will update this page as museums announce new shows.

-The shows are listed in order by opening date; thus, the list starts with those currently on view.
+We list the shows in order by opening date; thus, the list starts with those currently on view.
 As the exhibitions close, we will move the entries down to the “Past Exhibitions” section.

 Helianthus annuus, 1772–1782, by Mary Delany; The British Museum